se-edu/learningresources/contents/uix/design-systems.md

 ## What is a Design System

-Design Systems has been a trending topic for the past 2 years.
 The following definition best encapsulates the essence of a Design System.
 > A Design System is the Single Source of Truth which groups all the elements that will allow the teams to design, realize and develop a product. <sub>--[Blog post from UX Collective](https://uxdesign.cc/everything-you-need-to-know-about-design-systems-54b109851969)</sub>

 The typical structure of a Design System looks like this: